xandeer/100-days-of-code/log.md

 ### Today's Progress

 1. Convert a given number into a Roman number.
+2. Finished the portfolio's layout.

 ### Thoughts

 1. I took more than 1h to think it out.
 The most import is that the relation of the input arguments an d the output.
+2. Know why you're writing the code you're writing, and how it works.
+At begin, I used `.container-fluid`, but I didn't know the difference from `.container`, so that made me in trunk.

 ### Link(s) to work